PJ-ODS-2021/lww_crdt/README.md

 Additionally, the vector clock of the merge result is updated so that it contains the most recently known vector clock.
 If merging with a previously unknown node, all vector clocks (local and record entries) get updated to contain the new node.

-Test `test` folder contains many tests that can be used as an example of how to use this library.
+The `test` folder contains many tests that can be used as an example of how to use this library.